mapbox/mapbox-studio-classic/README.md

     npm install
     npm start

-*Note: the binary dependencies of TM2 are now prebuilt for common platforms (64 bit Linux and OS X).
+*Note: the binary dependencies of Mapbox Studio are now prebuilt for common platforms (64 bit Linux and OS X).
 This means that you do not need to install these dependencies externally.
 However if packages fail to install from a binary then you are likely running a platform for which no binaries are available.
 In this case you will need to build these packages from source.*

 ### What are vector tiles?